Benjamin Robbins Curtis: Supreme Court service

-Curtis received a recess appointment to the United States Supreme Court on September 22, 1851 by President Millard Fillmore, filling the vacancy caused by the death of Levi Woodbury.
+Curtis received a recess appointment to the United States Supreme Court on September 22, 1851, by President Millard Fillmore, filling the vacancy caused by the death of Levi Woodbury.
 Massachusetts Senator Daniel Webster persuaded Fillmore to nominate Curtis to the Supreme Court, and was his primary sponsor.
 Formally nominated on December 11, 1851, Curtis was confirmed by the United States Senate on December 20, 1851, and received his commission the same day.
+Curtis was the earliest serving Supreme Court Justice to have been born in the 19th century.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1854.

 He was the first Supreme Court Justice to have earned a law degree from a law school.
 His predecessors had either "read law" (a form of apprenticeship in a practicing firm) or attended a law school without receiving a degree.

 His opinion in Cooley v.
 Board of Wardens 53 U.S. 299 (1852) held that the Commerce Power as provided in the Commerce Clause, U.S. Const., Art.
 I, § 8, cl.
 3, extends to laws related to pilotage.
 State laws related to commerce powers can be valid so long as Congress is silent on the matter.
 That resolved a historic controversy over federal interstate commerce powers.
-To this day, it is an important precedent in commerce cases.
+To this day, it is an important precedent in Commerce Clause cases.
 The issue was whether states can regulate aspects of commerce or whether that power is exclusive to Congress.
 Curtis concluded that the federal government has exclusive power to regulate commerce only when national uniformity is required.
 Otherwise, states may regulate commerce.

 Curtis was one of the two dissenters in the Dred Scott case, in which he disagreed with essentially every holding of the court.
 He argued against the majority's denial of the bid for emancipation by the slave Dred Scott.
 Curtis stated that, because there were black citizens in both Southern and Northern states at the time of the drafting of the federal Constitution, black people thus were clearly among the "people of the United States" contemplated thereunder.
 Curtis also opined that because the majority had found that Scott lacked standing, the Court could not go further and rule on the merits of Scott's case.

 Curtis resigned from the court on September 30, 1857, in part because he was exasperated with the fraught atmosphere in the court engendered by the case.
 As one source puts it, "a bitter disagreement and coercion by Roger Taney prompted Benjamin Curtis's departure from the Court in 1857."
 However, others view the cause of his resignation as having been both temperamental and financial.
 He did not like "riding the circuit," as Supreme Court Justices were then required to do.
 He was temperamentally estranged from the court and was not inclined to work with others.
 The acrimony over the Dred Scott decision had blossomed into mutual distrust.
 He did not want to live on $6,500 per year, much less than his earnings in private practice.